Horsemeat found in canned beef at two UK retailers -food agency

 The beef tested negative for the drug phenylbutazone, or ‘bute’, the anti-inflammatory painkiller for sporting horses which is banned for animals intended for eventual human consumption as it is potentially harmful, the agency said.

-A scandal broke around Europe in January when traces of horse were found in frozen burgers sold in Irish and British supermarkets, including those run by market leader Tesco.
+A scandal broke around Europe in January when traces of horse were found in frozen burgers sold in Irish and British supermarkets, including those run by market leader Tesco .
+(Reporting by Christine Murray; Editing by Anthony Barker)